AkashSkySingh/NightStock/docs/production_readme.md

 ![image of Post](wireframes/PostShow.png)

-### Home Feed & Follows
+### Home Feed
 The Home Feed page and its relative containers serve as the backdrop for cross-user interaction.
-Users can follow other users, while scrolling via a Masonry table to access more followed material.
+Users can scroll via a Masonry table to access more followed material of users which are followed.
 Again, the most recent image will be provided on the upper parts of the page, while older posts will be followed.
 All of this will be based on the <tt> post id </id>, therefore removing the necessity to deal with dates or upload times.

 ![image of Home Feed](wireframes/HomeFeed.png)